hyperledger/identus-docs/documentation/docs/atala-prism/prism-cloud-agent-enterprise/manage/overview.md

 # Overview

-ManageUI is an intuitive web application designed to simplify the management of Atala PRISM's suite of products, which enables the creation of applications with SSI-based features.
-With ManageUI, users can easily configure and integrate PRISM products without the need for any coding.
-Initially, ManageUI will allow users to create and manage credential schemas and verification policies.
-While ManageUI is currently in development, it will be launching soon.
+PRISM Manage is an intuitive web application designed to simplify workflows for the issuance and verification of credentials.

+Initially, PRISM Manage will allow users to:
+- Create and manage credential schemas that can be used for issuing credentials [using the Issue APIs]
+- Create and manage verification policies that can be used for proof requests for verifying credentials  [using the Verify APIs].
+Coming Soon!
+- Create and manage DIDs including the ability to publish and deactivate DIDs.
+Coming Soon!